jeff0102/jeff0102/README.md

 # Welcome to My GitHub Profile!

 Hello!
-I am a 28-year-old professional currently residing in Santa Catarina, Brazil.
+I am a 28-year-old professional.
 I am going through an exciting career transition, moving from computer maintenance to the world of software development.

 I fell in love with programming while studying and discovered a passion for back-end development with Node.js.